-Transport yourself to a different place and time with a simple stroll through San Antonio’s Japanese Tea Garden, a lush garden brimming with shaded walkways, stone bridges, blooming flowers and spectacular koi ponds throughout the year.
-The garden was originally created between July 1917 and May 1918 using prison labor; local residents donated bulbs and plants to beautify the landscape.
-In 1926, a local Japanese-American artist named Kimi Eizo Jingu moved into the garden and opened a space called the Bamboo Room where tea and light lunches were served.
-Thanks to a major renovation that occurred in 2007 and 2008, the garden is now as stunning as ever—it’s a wonderful spot for photos while visiting San Antonio.
+Transport yourself to a different place and time with a simple stroll through San Antonio’s Japanese Tea Garden, a lush expanse full of shaded walkways, stone bridges, blooming flowers, and spectacular koi ponds.
+The garden was originally created between July 1917 and May 1918 using prison labor.
+Local residents donated bulbs and plants to beautify the landscape and, in 1926, a local Japanese-American artist named Kimi Eizo Jingu moved into the space and opened the Bamboo Room, where he served tea and light lunches.
+Thanks to a major renovation that concluded in 2008, the garden is as stunning as ever.
+It’s an especially wonderful spot for photos when visiting San Antonio.